Brendan Fletcher

 Brendan Fletcher (born December 15, 1981) is a Canadian actor.
 He first gained recognition as a child actor, being nominated for a Gemini Award for his acting debut in the made-for-television film Little Criminals and winning a Leo Award for his role in the TV series Caitlin's Way.
-He subsequently won the Genie Award for Best Leading Actor for John Greyson’s The Law of Enclosures, and was nominated for Best Actor in a Supporting Role for Turning Paige.
+He subsequently won the Genie Award for Best Leading Actor for John Greyson's The Law of Enclosures, and was nominated for Best Actor in a Supporting Role for Turning Paige.

 Fletcher is known for playing troubled, eccentric, or unhinged characters, and is considered a character actor.
 He has appeared in high-profile films like Tideland, Freddy vs. Jason, Citizen Gangster, The Revenant and Violent Night.
-He had the leading role in Uwe Boll’s Rampage trilogy, playing mass murderer Bill Williamson.
+He had the leading role in Uwe Boll's Rampage trilogy, playing mass murderer Bill Williamson.
 He has also appeared in television series such as Smallville, Supernatural, The Pacific, Rogue, Hell on Wheels, Siren, Arrow, and Superman & Lois.

-Life and career
+Early life

-Fletcher was born in Comox Valley, British Columbia, and went to junior high school at Lake Trail in Courtenay, British Columbia.
+Fletcher was born on December 15, 1981, in Comox Valley, British Columbia, Canada.